-The UK Government has published its operating model to manage the import and export of goods from 1 January 2021.
+The UK Government has published its border operating model and has also published the Northern Ireland Protocol to manage the import and export of goods from 1 January 2021.
 That is the date when the Brexit transition period ends and the UK will no longer be part of the EU Customs Union, the Single Market or subject to the EU VAT Directive.

-At the moment goods within the EU Customs Union (CU) can move freely between members of the CU free from additional import taxes, although they are still subject to each nation’s VAT rules.
+Until the end of the transition period (31 December 2020) goods in free circulation within the EU Customs Union (CU) can move freely between members of the CU free from additional import taxes, although they are still subject to each nation’s VAT rules.

 For VAT purposes, VAT is generally not charged by a supplier when goods leave a Member State (the supply is zero rated).
 Instead, the recipient accounts for acquisition tax when the goods arrive in the second Member State.
 There is a need to manage and declare that acquisition tax but quite often it does not create a VAT cost or cashflow implication.